monicathieu/spelman-wistem-psych/content/en/docs/schedule/schedule.md

 toc: true
 ---

+We will always meet at 2:30-4:30 pm.
+The weekly schedule will *generally* be:

+- Monday: Class
+- Tuesday: *No meeting*
+- Wednesday: Office hours and co-working
+- Thursday: Class

 {{< alert icon="‼️" >}}
 The schedule is subject to change, but whatever you see here is current.
 {{< /alert >}}